If you’ve heard of CBD salve and you’re wondering what it is and what it’s good for, this article is for you.

 What is CBD Salve?

-CBD salve is an ointment that contains cannabidiol (CBD), a cannabinoid that naturally occurs in the hemp plant.
+CBD salve is a topical ointment containing cannabidiol (CBD), a cannabinoid that naturally occurs in the hemp plant.
 Salves are designed to promote healing and protection for the skin, as well as soothing for the muscles and joints underneath.

 Most CBD salves are made with a beeswax and coconut oil base, and may also contain other beneficial ingredients such as essential oils.

-Research suggests that CBD may have anti-inflammatory and analgesic (pain-relieving) effects, and CBD is frequently used for many different types of pain.
+Research suggests that CBD may have anti-inflammatory and analgesic (pain-relieving) properties, and CBD is frequently used for many different types of pain.

 Though CBD is typically taken orally in an oil or edible form, science suggests CBD is also able to render benefits in topical form.
 One study found that topical CBD may help with pain caused by nerve damage.